-Interesting architecture that hints at the city’s old age of 310 or 309 B.C.:
+The town offers some interesting architecture that hints at the city’s old age of 310 or 309 B.C.

 Even the roofs in Perugia have character: